 Are Your Parents Aging?

 Many older people are choosing to live with family rather than in assisted-care facilities when they can no longer live alone.
-Adding a second story to your home allows you to make space on the first floor for aging parents who may have trouble going up and down stairs.
+In addition to an in-law suite, adding a second story to your home provides an option to free up space on your first floor for aging parents who may have trouble going up and down stairs.
 The second story then allows you to give your parents privacy while still being close enough to help if necessary.

 There are many benefits to building a second story, from caring for family to increasing the value of your home.
 So before you begin thinking of moving, consider moving up instead of out.